muscar/muscar.github.com/_posts/2014-06-12-swift-doesnt-solve-the-null-reference-problem.markdown

+---
+layout: post
-# No, Swift doesn't solve the null reference problem
+title:  "No, Swift doesn't solve the null reference problem"
+date:   2014-06-12 15:26:29
+categories: swift null-references safety
+---

 There's been a lot of hype surrounding Apple's Swift language since its release.
 Some have claimed that, thanks to its support for optional types, it solves the